Wrong Account Money Transfer? Here’s How to Retrieve It

 • Recipient’s account number

-• Amount transferred to wrong account
+• Amount transferred to the wrong account

 After that, your bank may reach out to the recipient’s bank to block the money or request a reversal.